 Dehydration occurs when your body loses too much water.
-This can happen if you do not drink enough fluids or lose a lot of fluid due to diarrhea, vomiting, or sweating.
+This can happen if you do not drink enough fluids or lose a lot of fluid due to diarrhea, vomiting, sweating, or fever.
 Being dehydrated can cause health problems and can even be life-threatening.

-To replace lost fluids, you need to drink liquid that contains special chemicals called electrolytes.
+To replace lost fluids, it helps to drink liquids that contain special minerals called electrolytes.
 Electrolytes keep your body working well.
 Plain water does not have electrolytes.
 You also need to rest to prevent more fluid loss.
-Replacing water and electrolytes (oral rehydration) completely takes about 36 hours.
-But you should feel better within a few hours.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:

 Go to https://www.healthwise.net/patientEd